 Electives: 20 elective units (thesis) or 24 elective units (exam) are required.
 Courses must be letter graded and at least half of the electives must be 200 level or higher.
 One course must be a methods course appropriate to areas of specialization.

-To view a syllabus for CRD courses, check out the HCD courses page.
+To view the current schedule of core courses, check out the CRD courses page.

 Courses in field of specialization